Curious to learn more about WHAT I USED to cure my chronic and extreme eczema?

 I hated the stickiness of moisturizers and got sick of spending so much time moisturizing, so I began to use lotion only

-I hated how sticky and heavy my skin felt after moisturizing, and the hot, humid climates that I lived in only made this worse.
+I hated how sticky, greasy, and heavy my skin felt after moisturizing, and the hot, humid climates that I lived in only made this worse.

 Plus, even after years of applying different products every morning and night, I wasn’t seeing results.
 So, I thought, “Why should I continue to waste my time moisturizing if it’s not working?”

 Gradually, I became less consistent with my moisturizing.
 I stopped moisturizing every day and started skipping steps in my routine.